 To see the list of previous issues of the Newsletter click here.

-This book, published in 2015, is written by the Society’s President, Tim Rooth.
+This book, published in 2015, is written by the Society’s former President, Tim Rooth.

 As secretary in the early seventies, he had a ‘ringside seat’ as the Society came together and started to battle against developments such as the ‘Sack of Somerstown’ and tried to put forward more constructive proposals of its own.